 Swap to unlock

-We introduced a card swap system that let players trade in surplus cards for new packs—turning clutter into anticipation.
+Introduced a card swap system that let players trade in surplus cards for new packs - turning clutter into anticipation.